zellat451/pyjump/README.md

 2. Connect to your Google account (if not already done)
 3. Click the button `scan Whitelist` to start scanning the `mainDrives` for their folders recursively.
 This may take some time.
 4. You can use the button `Edit Whitelist` to see what's registered in the whitelist.
-   	- You can also add folders manually, but be careful with that.
-They will be deleted the next time you scan the whitelist.
+   	- You can also add folders manually.
 	- You can also remove folders manually, but be careful with that.
 They will be added the next time you scan the whitelist.
-   	- Folders have many information.
+   	- Folders have many informations.
 What interests you is `Type`.
 It can take many values:
 		- `j`: Jump.
 This is the default type.
 It means that the folder is a jump folder.
 All files found in this folder will be uploaded to the `Jumps` list.
 		- `s`: Story.
 This means that the folder is a story folder.
 All files found in this folder will be uploaded to the `Stories` list.
 		- `o`: Other.
 This type is never used in the application.
 It is just a placeholder for future use if you need it.